shayakchemistry/DataSciencePrep/StatsProject/README2.md

 ![Pearson Skewness](resources/PearsonSkewness.PNG)

+The interpretation of skewness measure can be given as:

+- If skew = 0, then the data is not skewed
+- If skew > 0, then the data is left skewed and if skew > 1 then the data is highly left skewed
+- If skew < 0, then the data is right skewed and if skew < -1 then the data is highly right skewed

+##### Kurtosis

+Kurtosis is a statistical measure that defines how heavily the tails of a distribution differ from the tails of a normal distribution.
+In other words, kurtosis identifies whether the tails of a given distribution contain extreme values.
+A large kurtosis is associated high variability with a extremely large and extremely small values.
+On the other hand, a small kurtosis signals a moderate variability because the probabilities of extreme values are relatively low.
+The types of kurtosis are determined by the excess kurtosis of a particular distribution.
+The excess kurtosis can take positive or negative values, as well as values close to zero.
+They are given as

+- Mesokurtic: Data that follows a mesokurtic distribution shows an excess kurtosis of zero or close to zero.
+This means that if the data follows a normal distribution, it follows a mesokurtic distribution.
+- Leptokurtic: Leptokurtic indicates a positive excess kurtosis.
+The leptokurtic distribution shows heavy tails on either side, indicating large outliers.
+-  Platykurtic: A platykurtic distribution shows a negative excess kurtosis.
+The kurtosis reveals a distribution with flat tails.
+The flat tails indicate the small outliers in a distribution.

 ### Relationship with variables

 When we consider relationships among variables we take into account, we generally consider that there is atleast a predictor X and a response Y. This relationship can take on different forms, of course, like a line or a curve, but there’s really only one relationship here to measure.
 In this we measure how the data is spread out and relation among variables that are present in the dataset with various measures.
 They are given in the following subsections.